jersmith/learningtocode/README.md

 Where expressions are composed of values and operators, statements are very specific and composed of one or more expressions in a particular context.
 Statements do something.
 We'll look at the three most common statements now.

 ## Assignments<a name="assignments"></a>
 The *assignment* statement is the most fundamental statement in programming.
-It is ubiquitious, sublime, and so apparently simple that its nuance can be easily lossed if you try to just breeze past it.
+It is ubiquitious, sublime, and so apparently simple that its nuance can be easily lost if you try to just breeze past it.
 This is the line where programming starts, so we will be spending some time here.
 Be patient.

 First, an example.